emirodriguezalc/cryptoTracker/README.md

 8. Collaborating with a Designer LOL

+### In depth comments ###

+The fetchCryptoData, filterCryptoItems in cryptolist should be in a different file.

+As the data changes quite often, and be up to date is important, i think i should have called the api like every 30 seconds or so, besides doing it when the CryptoList mounts.
+Im not sure about caching.
+What do you think?

+The fetchChartData in cryptoChart should be in a separate file, and maybe the filteredData would not be neccesary if i retireved the right amount of information?

+The icons should be svg

 ### Conclusion
 Overall, I found this technical challenge to be engaging and rewarding.
 It allowed me to showcase my skills in API integration, component development, and problem-solving.
 Given more time, I would focus on refining various aspects of the application to further enhance its performance and visual appeal.